abhilashsajeev/testing/README.md

 Most issues can be solved by one of the following tips, but if you are unable to find a solution feel free to contact us via the repository issue tracker or the links provided below.
 ### Phantomjs
 PhantomJS is a headless WebKit scriptable with a JavaScript API.
 We use it for testing and prerendering apps.
-If you get any *Error: phantomjs not found* install phantomjs in your system either by
+If you get any *Error: you don't have phantomjs installed*, install phantomjs in your system either by
 ```bash
 $ npm install -g phantomjs
 ```